 - Designated staff continues to collect and analyze student data, addressing standards 5.2–8.

 - School completes all SESIP forms for Strand Compliances, the School Improvement Plan (General Recommendations and Focus Areas with bench-marked Action Steps) and the Student Achievement online.

 - School collects and reviews documentation of Standards Compliance.

 - School hosts visit by Peer Review Team.

 - Peer Review Team evaluates the school’s processes and publishes PRT-2.

 - Peer Review Team submits PRT-2 and recommends accreditation status to CSF Executive Committee.

 - CSF Executive Committee acts on PRT recommendation.

 - CSF General Membership confirms action of CSF Executive Committee.

-- For schools seeking collaborative accreditation, SESIP-2, SESIP-3, SESIP-4 and PRT-2 are submitted to collaborative accrediting agency by CSF in PDF format.
+- For schools seeking collaborative accreditation, all SESIP forms and the PRT-2 are submitted to collaborative accrediting agency by CSF in PDF format.